Using an SSL connection v41

 Alternatively, without placing the certificate and keystore files in

-~/.postgresql, but in a different directory, EDB*Plus can be invoked in the following manner:
+~/.postgresql but in a different directory, you can invoke EDB*Plus in the following manner:

-enterprisedb as this is the user specified for the common name field when creating the certificate in Step 1 of Configuring SSL on Advanced Server.
+enterprisedb, as this is the user specified for the common name field when creating the certificate in Step 1 of Configuring SSL on EDB Postgres Advanced Server.

-Other database user names can be used if the
+You can use other database user names if the

 pg_hba.conf file with the